 This historic property is listed on the National Register of Historic Places and the Va Landmarks Commission and is protected by a Va Outdoor Foundation easement allowing only two divisions.
 In the wooded section is the site of the last dual fought in Northern Virginia in 1881.
 The Oaks is located on Springs Road in an area widely protected by conservation easements, one mile from the historic Fauquier Springs Country Club and the Scenic Rappahannock River.
 This listing includes 4 parcels.
 Please verify current taxes.

 Unfortunately, we don't have any similar listings at the moment.
 Please remove or change some of the selected filters.

 Listing information provided courtesy of the Bright MLS.
 IDX information is provided exclusively for consumers' personal, non-commercial use, and it may not be used for any purpose other than to identify prospective properties consumers may be interested in purchasing.
 The data is deemed reliable, but is not guaranteed accurate by the MLS.
-Updated: 20th March, 2023 11:09 AM (UTC)
+Updated: 30th September, 2023 4:55 AM (UTC)

 For ADA assistance, please email email@example.com.
 If you experience difficulty in accessing any part of this website, email us, and we will work with you to provide the information.